It Takes Dragons

 Dragons are known throughout the world in all climates, cultures, and eras.
 There are dragons with horns, claws, breath of fire, great size (some small), wondrous wings (some wing-less), and marvelous colors.
 These serpentine creatures forever populate our myths, legends, novels, and movies.
 Dragons are strong, fierce, powerful, and persuasive.
 They are creatures of magic, power, and beyond-normal insights.
 In Western cultures the magic and power of dragons is destructive; they are to be eliminated.
 In other cultures, dragons are positive symbols: Chinese dragons are symbols of good fortune.
 In the Aztec, Olmec, Mayan world, their dragon—Quetzalcoatl—symbolizes sustenance and re-birth.
 In the old Slavic world, some dragons—Zmaj—were friends of humans while others—Azdaja—were friends of witches and such.
 When they fight, great storms occur.

-Dragons are creations of the human psyche representing the passion, fierceness, magical potentials, and depth of insight that is now mostly hidden from human kind.
-As Western rationality and civilization ascended over the centuries and around the globe, we repressed those potentials.
-Unfortunately, as we deny our passions, our fierceness, and our magicality, we also deny ourselves the power and insights needed to make real the possibility of creating teams and organizations, families and communities, even humankind to be as healthy, productive, and engaging as we want them to be.
+Dragons are creation of the human psyche representing the passion, fierceness, and magic of humankind that have been repressed in the name of the rationality and civilization that are supposed to bring us peace and safety.
+Unfortunately, as we deny our passions, our fierceness, and our magicality, we also deny ourselves possibility: the possibility of creating humankind, our societies, communities, organizations, and families to be as healthy, productive, and engaging as we would like them to be.

 In these modern times, our scientific method would have us be sensible people who do not accept dragons or magic or fairies or spirits or sprites or witches or wizards or anything we cannot see, measure, manage, and control.
 In the place of dragons, science and technology have given us the wonders of automobiles, airplanes, skyscrapers, computers, the World Wide Web (chockful of dragons itself), and cell phones.
 Caught up in their thrall, we depend more and more on rationality and technology.
 We have put aside the part of ourselves that loves wholeheartedly, that can make castles from cardboard boxes, and that have the insight and discipline to create healthy, productive, and engaging organizations–organizations where people love to go to work and do whatever it takes to make them successful.
 Those things we can do if we reclaim dragons—as magic, power, and possibility.